ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 For more information about uploading to {{site.data.keyword.cos_short}} by using the console, see [Using Aspera high-speed transfer](/docs/cloud-object-storage/basics?topic=cloud-object-storage-aspera#aspera-console).

+**Tip:** Can also be uploaded with the help DIY script if “y”is chosen while the migration script is running.

 ## Step 5: Create virtual server instance
 {: #step-5-create-virtual-server-instance}